Dog Bites and the Law Around “One-Bite State” is a Hot Topic

 Police Shoot a Rottweiler in Prince George’s County, Maryland

 A recent news story brings this issue back into the public eye.
 Prince George’s County police encountered two Rottweilers running loose and intimidating people on city streets.
-A construction worker reported that one of the dogs bit her on the leg.
+A construction worker reported that one of the dangerous dogs bit her on the leg.

 While trying to corner the dogs and wait for Animal Control to arrive, police observed that the dogs were becoming agitated.
 One of the dogs lunged at an officer.
 The officer shot and wounded the dog.